mui/material-ui/docs/src/pages/components/radio-buttons/radio-buttons-fr.md

 Généralement, les cases d'option doivent avoir l'option la plus utilisée sélectionnée par défaut.

+## RadioGroup

 `RadioGroup` est un gestionnaire utile pour regrouper des composants `Radio` qui fournit une API plus facile et une accessibilité adéquate au clavier.

 {{"demo": "pages/components/radio-buttons/RadioButtonsGroup.js"}}

-## Standalone Radio Buttons
+## Standalone radio buttons

-`Radio` can also be used standalone, without the wrapper.
+`Radio` can also be used standalone, without the RadioGroup wrapper.

 {{"demo": "pages/components/radio-buttons/RadioButtons.js"}}

 ## Emplacement du label

-Vous pouvez changer l'emplacement du label:
+You can change the placement of the label with the `FormControlLabel` component's `labelPlacement` prop:

+{{"demo": "pages/components/radio-buttons/FormControlLabelPlacement.js"}}

+## Show error

+In general, radio buttons should have a value selected by default.
+If this is not the case, you can display an error if no value is selected when the form is submitted:

-{{"demo": "pages/components/radio-buttons/FormControlLabelPosition.js"}}
+{{"demo": "pages/components/radio-buttons/ErrorRadios.js"}}

 ## Customized radios